alimness/sabbath-school-resources/src/en/aij/2026-03-pr-tg/08/05-full-program-outline.md

 **^[DO:]({"style": {"text": {"color":"#00b7aa"}}})** Being a disciple or a “fisher of men” would mean they would have to follow Jesus carefully.
 Point out the colored footprint paths the children walked on earlier as they sang.
 Tell them to quietly go and pick up a footprint, then bring it back to the circle.
 Play the song **“All the Time”** as they do this.
 Then invite each child to read what is written on the back of their footprint, and ask each child:

-!a[https://sabbath-school-resources-assets.adventech.io/en/aij/2026-03-pr-tg/assets/all-the-time.mp3] “All the Time” {"credits":[{"key":"Writer","value":"Kimberly Houliston"}],"title": "Credits","copyright":"Copyright © 2017 Abide Family Ministries.
+!a[https://sabbath-school-resources-assets.adventech.io/en/aij/2026-03-pr-tg/assets/all-the-time.mp3] “All the Time” {"credits":[{"key":"Writer","value":"Kimberly Houliston"},{"key":"Singers","value":"Noah Jovinov, Yelena Jovinov, TVAC choir"},{"key":"Pianist","value":"Johanna McKay"},{"key":"Guitarist","value":"David Williams"}],"title": "Credits","copyright":"Copyright © 2017 Abide Family Ministries.
 Used by permission."}

 - **How can you show this character trait?** (For example, if the word is “kind,” they would respond by thinking of how they can be kind.)
 Invite the children to write their names on the footprint in a sentence such as “Dan can be kind,” then tape it to a wall.